Public Wi-Fi Security Risks

 Business Email Compromise (BEC)

-Hacker’s exploit compromised public Wi-Fi networks to launch BEC attacks, impersonating legitimate entities to deceive employees into transferring funds or disclosing sensitive information.
+Hackers exploit compromised public Wi-Fi networks to launch BEC attacks, impersonating legitimate entities to deceive employees into transferring funds or disclosing sensitive information.
 These attacks can have severe financial consequences for organisations.

 Session Hijacking

-Malicious actors can gain unauthorised access and seize control of users’ active sessions, compromising email or social media accounts.
+Malicious actors can gain unauthorised access and take control of users’ active sessions, compromising email or social media accounts.
 This could lead to unauthorised access to confidential data or unauthorised actions on behalf of the user.

 Identity Theft